KatoKode/JSON/README.md

 int json_add_value (json_t *json, char  *name, json_value_t *value);
 ```

-`json_add_value()` adds a named Value to the top level of a JSON Tree.
+`json_add_value()` adds a named JSON Value to the top level of a JSON Tree.
 Returns 0 for success or -1 for failure.

 ```c
 void * json_alloc();